Squarelet/squarelet/README.md

 ## Roadmap
 ### Short term - What we are working on now :tada:
 * Explain project and open it to the community
+	* :white_check_mark: create [wireframes](https://docs.google.com/presentation/d/1NvHgqwmQuJguAoU0G2bbBaeWv8Zr5yRbvQd_LWUeYW4)
-	* collect use cases
+	* :white_check_mark: collect use cases
-	* create gifs of use cases
+	* :pencil2: create gifs of use cases
-	* create landing page
+	* :pencil2: create landing page
 * create an MVP
-	* squarelets can be saved online
+	* :white_check_mark: squarelets can be saved online
-	    * simple backend options
+	    * :pencil2: simple backend options
 		* (more detailed description follows)
-	* squarelets can be shared with others
+	* :white_check_mark: squarelets can be shared with others
 		* (more detailed description follows)
 	* architecture is prepared for future extensions
 		* change UI library to prepare for easier mobile interface